 XXI.
-MANDATORY F INDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact degrade th substantially species, cau below self-su plant or anim number or re plant or anim ject have the potential to substantially be quality of the environment, reduce the habitat of a fish or wildlife se a fish or wildlife population to drop astaining levels, threaten to eliminate a al community, substantially reduce the strict the range of a rare or endangered hal or eliminate important examples of periods of California history or x limited, b ("Cumulative incremental when viewed projects, the ject have impacts that are individually but cumulatively considerable?
-In considerable" means that the effects of a project are considerable in connection with the effects of past effects of other current projects, and probable future projects.) x will cause s ject have environmental effects which ubstantial adverse effects on human r directly or indirectly?
-X
+MANDATORY FINDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) х c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? х